fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

 - Ensure your showfile is saved and backed up (*always* good to do!)
-- The system must remain powered on during the upgrade
+- The **transform**.engine must remain powered on during the upgrade
 - The **transform**.client updater comes with compatible **transform**.engine software bundled so you can upgrade the **transform**.engine offline

 ## Quick Steps